-But the imperative that closes off Anders's secular sermon to Claude Easterly is alien to the manifest discourse of the modernist avant-garde: your task is: to widen your moral fantasy From Anders's perspective, it would be the immoralist Nietzschean legacy within modernism (right and left) which might explain why it too belongs to the catalogue of failed metamorphoses that have ultimately made possible our blindness before the Apocalypse Contrariwise, especially in light of Vertov's articulation of cinematic anti-humanism and political humanism, it could be argued, contra Anders, that it is necessary to disjoin the shame and the gap, in other words to think how collectively and politically (and not merely individually and morally) confronting the gap between our alienated praxis and our cognitive capacities, bridging this debilitating unevenness and conflict among our faculties, might require the mediation of technology, especially of the technologies of representation.
-One of the gambits of early Soviet cinema was arguably thisthat new practices of montage could contribute to the widening of our political fantasy to include an understanding of the machinic complexes in which we work, as well as the human solidarities that might be mobilised in their transformation; to make workers and factories visible to one another, beyond the limits of a socialist realism that simply papered over the lag between praxis and products with anachronistic icons of the human, celebrating the crushing of living labour for the sake of veritably Titanic projects like the Moscow-Volga canal immortalised in USSR in Construction by modernists now 'synchronised with the demands of Stalinism.
-Here Anders's linking up of the widening of moral fantasy to the widening of our sense of time (necessary for thinking the upheaval in the nature of the future effected by nuclear technology), but also to vaulting the schizotopia that has made possible the complete diremption between the place of the agent and the site of violence (as in aerial bombing), can also be fruitfully linked to the spatio-temporal investigations of modernism.
+But the imperative that closes off Anders's secular sermon to Eatherly is alien to the manifest discourse of the modernist avant-garde: “your task is: to widen your moral fantasy” (13).
+From Anders's perspective, it would be the immoralist Nietzschean legacy within modernism (right and left) that might explain why it too belongs to the catalogue of failed metamorphoses that have ultimately made possible our “blindness before the Apocalypse.”
+Contrariwise, especially in light of Vertov's articulation of cinematic anti-humanism and political humanism, it could be argued, contra Anders, that it is necessary to disjoin the shame and the gap, in other words to think how collectively and politically (and not merely individually and morally) confronting the gap between our alienated praxis and our cognitive capacities, bridging this debilitating unevenness and conflict among our faculties, might require the mediation of technology, especially of the technologies of representation.
+One of the gambits of early Soviet cinema was arguably this—that new practices of montage could contribute to the widening of our political fantasy to include an understanding of the machinic complexes in which we work, as well as the human solidarities that might be mobilized in their transformation; to make workers and factories visible to one another, beyond the limits of a socialist realism that simply papered over the lag between praxis and products with anachronistic icons of the human, celebrating the crushing of living labor for the sake of veritably titanic projects like the Moscow-Volga canal immortalized in USSR in Construction by modernists now “synchronized” with the demands of Stalinism.
+Here Anders's linking up of the widening of moral fantasy to the widening of our sense of time (necessary for thinking the upheaval in the nature of the “future” effected by nuclear technology), but also to vaulting the “schizotopia” that has made possible the complete diremption between the place of the agent and the site of violence (as in aerial bombing), can also be fruitfully linked to the spatio-temporal investigations of modernism.